distanceworkshops/online-course/pages/more-resources.md

 * [Buckland, S.T., Rexstad, E., Marques, T.A. and Oedekoven, C.S.
 2015.](http://www.springer.com/us/book/9783319192185) Distance Sampling: Methods and Applications.
 Springer, Heidelberg.
   - If you are affiliated with a university, check to see if your library is a member of SpringerLink, in which case, you may be able to download a PDF of the book at no charge.
+  - [A companion website](https://synergy.st-andrews.ac.uk/ds-manda/) for this book includes data and analysis using program Distance and R for case studies described in the book.

 * [Buckland, S.T., Anderson, D.R., Burnham, K.P., Laake, J.L., Borchers, D.L. and Thomas, L. 2001.](https://www.amazon.co.uk/Introduction-Distance-Sampling-Estimating-Populations/dp/0198509278/ref=sr_1_5?ie=UTF8&qid=1496840490&sr=8-5&keywords=buckland+s.t.#reader_0198509278) Introduction to Distance Sampling: Estimating Abundance of Biological Populations.
 Oxford University Press, Oxford, UK.
 * Buckland, S.T., Anderson, D.R., Burnham, K.P. and Laake, J.L.
 1993.
 Distance Sampling: Estimating Abundance of Biological Populations.
 Chapman and Hall, London.
-  - This book has been superseded by the two listed above, but chapters of it can be downloaded [at this link](http://distancesampling.org/downloads/distancebook1993/index.html)
+  - This book has been superseded by the two listed above, but chapters of it can be downloaded [at this link](http://distancesampling.org/downloads/distancebook1993/index.html).

 #### Paper